- Who is eligible to apply?

 - Is it obligatory to have a production company attached to the project when applying?

 No. The producer can be either an individual or a production company.

 - How can I register the intellectual property of my project: script/ treatment?

 Scripts can be registered at the Department of National Library (دائرة المكتبة الوطنية)– Amman/ Jordan Tel: +962-6-5662845 or the Writers Guild of America.
 Treatments and TV series can be registered online via the Writers Guild of America.

 - What is the TV bible mentioned in the supporting material checklist?

 The TV bible is the treatment or pitch document of the TV series.
 It usually includes a summary pitch, synopsis, story-world, timeframe, character profiles, genre and tone, significance of the story and the team as well as visuals.

 - Who will sign the grant agreement with the Royal Film Commission (RFC)?

 The eligible producer is the only person allowed to enter into an agreement with the RFC.

 - Can the producer and the director be the same person?

 No. The producer and the director must be two different individuals; but duality is allowed in the case of the writer/producer or writer/director.

 - Is it possible to start production before the jury’s decision?

 Principal photography should commence post the jury’s decision; the JFF does not cover retroactive expenses.

 - What is the Financial Plan mentioned in the supporting material checklist?

 It is a plan that states the financial status of the project including the current and proposed sources of funding.

 - Is it allowed to change the core team members after submission?

-- When & how will the jury’s decision be announced?
+- How will the jury’s decision be announced?

-The jury’s decision will be announced in July 2022 and all applicants will be informed through an official email.
+Once the jury decision is made, applicants will be informed through an official email.